JB395/Bits-to-Target-and-Difficulty/README.md

 ### dumpwallet "filename"

-Writes all wallet the private keys in file in a human-readable format.
+Writes all the wallet private keys to a file in clear text (unencrypted) format.
 The wallet must be fully decrypted (not just for staking only) for this command to work.
 Returns the filename.
-Dumpwallet will save all the private keys and their addresses; it will not save watch only addresses (which do not have private keys).
+Dumpwallet will save all the private keys and their addresses; it will not save watchonly addresses (which do not have private keys in the wallet).
 This file contains all the private keys in the wallet (1,000 or more), be very careful and do not store the dump file online.

 On PC: